 He has a passion for outdoor adventure, photography, and culture and spends much of his free time out exploring in nature.
 Rich is excited to be joining the Tipi Camp team and is looking forward to being part of the unique and rich experience Tipi Camp has to offer.

 Rich studied Social Sciences and Anthropology at the University of Southampton in England and has also completed studies in Operational Management and Business Administration.

 Nicole recently joined us in an Administrator capacity in the Spring of 2016 and has been a resident of the East Shore for 20 years.
 She finds it an honor to work with Tipi Camp since it has has been a place of joy and healing for her and her family for many years.

-She has done administration for East Shore Trails and Bike Association, Kootenay Lake Medley Arts Camp, Starbelly Jam Music Society, Selkirk College, and is on-call for School District 8.
+She has done administration for East Shore Trails and Bike Association, Kootenay Lake Medley Arts Camp, Starbelly Jam Music Society, Selkirk College, and School District 8.
 Her most cherished employment has been working at home raising her two kids with her partner.

 Farley Cursons was elected to the GHRS Board at the AGM in June 2015.
 He is a skilled community organizer with an optimistic vision for the cultural and economic future of the East Shore.
 As the Tipi Camp Trail Crew coordinator for the last three years, Farley has a firm grasp of the Crawford Bay Peninsulas extensive trail networks, their natural history, and the endangered flora and fauna unique to the area.

 When not working the trails, Farley is an active board member of a number of other non-profit organizations.
 He is the co-founder of the East Shore Trail and Bike Association ESTBA which works to promote and educate the public about the East Shores amazing recreation trails.
 Farley is also the East Shore’s recently certified ‘Firesmart Canada” representative.
 He lives with his wife and daughter in Gray Creek.